Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits: Preliminaries

 \subsection{Neural Networks}

-For classification tasks, neuronal networks are used to map an input to an output-class, e.g., a picture of a handwritten digit to the output classes $0-9$.
+For classification tasks, ANNs are used to map an input to an output-class, e.g., a picture of a handwritten digit to the output $0$ - $9$.
 Usually, this is done by a variety of layers that are consecutively applied to the input.
-For our purposes, we will consider \emph{linear layers} such as dense layers and 2D convolutions, and \emph{non-linear layers} like ReLU and sign activations.
-While linear operations can be performed privately by applying masks or homomorphic encryption, non-linear operations are harder to perform on encrypted inputs.
+For our purposes, we will consider \emph{linear layers} such as dense layers and 2D convolutions, and \emph{non-linear layers} like $\operatorname{ReLU}$ and $\operatorname{sign}$ activations.